When it comes to the best carry on backpack, there are a few things you need to know…

 Just as the Osprey Farpoint 40, the Farview 40 is a masterpiece, and is taken to the next level by being tailored for women.

-The backpack can transform into a duffel bag, which is made even more awesome by the included shoulder strap, and the ability to stow the bag’s harness and hip belt.
-At a square 40 liters, you’ll rarely have to worry about this bag being checked.
+The backpack can transform into a duffel bag, which is made even more awesome by the included shoulder strap, and the ability to stow the bag’s harness and padded hip belt.
+At a square 40 litres, you’ll rarely have to worry about this bag being checked.

 - All of the pros of the Osprey Farpoint 40